Frequently Asked Questions (FAQ)

 While IE11 continues to receive security updates, compatibility fixes, and technical support, it is effectively frozen in time as far as active development is concerned, and lacks modern features and standards compliance.
 Supporting IE, which is below 5% of browser market share, would involve compromising performance.
 Therefore we recommend using a modern browser such as Chrome, Safari, Firefox or Edge.

 Currently state totals are provided in a separate map on the AODstats website.
-You would need to go to the AODstats home page and then select the Victoria State map (link under the LGA map).
+You would need go AODstats home page and then select the Explore Data button and choose the dataset of interest.
+Select the Victoria State map (link under the dataset heading).

-For another indicator you would need to select that first (i.e. ED presentations) and then repeat the process above.
+For another indicator you would need to select that first (i.e. Ambulance) and then repeat the process above.

 No, it is not possible to compare across drug types as there are often multiple drugs involved and therefore drugs cannot be added together.